Search suggestions update instantly to match the search query.

 Alongside this hands-on element, you'll present your findings to different audiences and explain their significance or potential impact.
 These reflections will enhance your communication skills to support your future professional ambitions.

-Through practical workshops, collaborative activities and short reflective tasks, you’ll learn how to communicate clearly, work with others respectfully and make purposeful use of technology in your learning.
+Through practical workshops and collaborative activities, you’ll learn how to communicate clearly, work with others respectfully and make purposeful use of technology in your learning.
 You’ll explore how to find and evaluate reliable information, use academic sources correctly, and reference your work following university guidelines.

 You’ll also reflect on your own strengths, goals and areas for development.
 This will help you build self-awareness, support your wellbeing and develop as an independent learner.

-Assessment includes a portfolio of short tasks that demonstrate your developing academic skills, and a short oral presentation where you will communicate your ideas clearly and appropriately.
+Assessment includes a portfolio of tasks that demonstrate your developing academic skills where you will communicate your ideas clearly and appropriately.
+This may include workshop activities, short pieces of writing, or oral presentations.

 You’ll learn about common network structures, communication protocols and the principles that allow devices to connect and share information.
 The module also examines the risks that networks face, including security threats and system vulnerabilities, and how these can be reduced through protective strategies.